acrofat/demo/README.md

 java -jar stores-0.0.1-SNAPSHOT.jar

-The REST endpoints can be access using browser or tools like curl, for example: http://localhost:8080/stores
+The REST endpoints can be access using browsers with REST plug-ins or tools like curl, for example: http://localhost:8080/stores

 The application can also be imported into IDE and run within IDE directly.